vgl-hub/gfalign/README.md

 The output is a multi-column tab-separated file structured as follows:
 ```
-path	# paths	#bad alignments	#good aligments	#diff	#score	#unique #hamiltonian
+# path	#bad alignments	#good aligments	#diff	#score	#unique #hamiltonian	path
 ```

-Where `path` is the actual path (only reported for better paths), `# paths` is the number of paths from source to destination found so far, `#bad alignments` is the number of alignments that are incosistent with this path, `#good alignments` is the number of alignments that are fully consistent with the path, `diff` is `bad-good`, `score` is gfalign's score for the alignment, `unique` is the number of unique nodes in the path, and `hamiltonian` is a boolean.
+Where `# path` is the number of paths from source to destination found so far, `#bad alignments` is the number of alignments that are incosistent with this path, `#good alignments` is the number of alignments that are fully consistent with the path, `diff` is `bad-good`, `score` is gfalign's score for the alignment, `unique` is the number of unique nodes in the path, `hamiltonian` is a boolean, and `path` is the actual path (only reported for better paths).

 Only paths that during the search improve on the number of nodes included in the path and in the good/bad alignments will be outputted.